limikael/hoodmode/README.md

 to do this.
 The app then comes as an .apk file, and upon downloading it you should be prompted to install it.
 For more information on .apk files in general, please see [this link](https://www.androidpit.com/android-for-beginners-what-is-an-apk-file).

+During the installation you will be asked a few times if you really want to install the app and if you really trust the developer.
+So, well, only install it if you trust me enough. :)

 # Notes for iOS users